 Professional AssociationsProfessional Associations: American Physical Society (APS) | IEEE Electron Devices Society (EDS) | IEEE Engineering in Medicin and Biology Society | IEEE, Senior Member

-His current research activities encompass the heterogeneous integration using low-dimensional nanomaterials to develop novel nanodevices, for applications such as post-Si electronics, optoelectronics, plasmonics, flexible and wearable electronics, and biosensing.
+He is leading a research group working on the heterogeneous integration using low-dimensional nanomaterials to develop novel nanodevices, for applications such as post-Si electronics, optoelectronics, plasmonics, flexible and wearable electronics, and biosensing.
 His group is recognized for demonstrating the world’s most advanced graphene circuit as well as the smallest carbon nanotube transistors that could outperform Silicon.
-He has authored or co-authored over 80 technical publications and his research has been featured by media including CNET, BBC, MIT Technology Review, New York Times, Washington Post, and Wall Street Journal.
-He holds over 100 US patents, and was appointed as IBM Master Inventor (2012, 2015).
-He recevied IEDM Roger A. Haken Best Paper Award (2006), Pat Goldberg Best Paper Award (2015), IBM Outstanding Technical Achievement Awards (2014, 2016), and IBM Research Division Award (2015).
+He has authored or co-authored over 80 technical publications, delivered over 30 invited and plenary talks in major institutions and international conferences, and his research has been featured by media including CNET, BBC, MIT Technology Review, New York Times, Washington Post, and Wall Street Journal.
+He holds over 100 US patents, and was appointed as IBM Master Inventor (3-year term, 2012, 2015).
+He recevied IEDM Roger A. Haken Best Paper Award (2006), Obducat Prize (2007), Pat Goldberg Best Paper Award (2015), IBM Research Division Award (2015), and IBM Outstanding Technical Achievement Awards (2014, 2016, 2017).
 He also serves in Editorial Board of Graphene Technology (Springer).